lucidchain/docs/docs/Lucid chain API/Metrics routes/Metrics routes.md

 # Metrics Routes

 In this section you will learn about metrics endpoints.
 This is by far the most complex part of the API so read carefully.
-Take into account that Lucid Chain's API is meant to be used by the frontend, so if you are having too much trouble use it instead.
+Take into account that Lucid chain's API is meant to be used by the frontend, so if you are having too much trouble use it instead.

 ## POST `/sla-metrics/:target/global`